kirubarajan/curriculum_learning/notes/experiment.md

 - Language modelling (with Transformer)

 ## Transfer Learning
-- Learning a curriculum from another model's latent information about input text "difficulty"
+- Learning a curriculum from another language  model's latent information about input text "difficulty"